barkss/IndoorNavSystem/README.md

+📍 CIT-U Campus Indoor Navigation System (IndoorNav)
+An Indoor Navigation System designed for the Cebu Institute of Technology - University campus, developed using React, Spring Boot, MySQL, Firebase Authentication, and Mappedin SDK.

-📌 Project Overview
+🚀 Project Overview
-The Indoor Navigation System for Campus is designed to help students and visitors navigate within a campus efficiently.
-It will include both a web-based interface and a mobile application that provides real-time navigation, campus store information, and user-specific recommendations.
-This system will integrate client-server architecture, external databases, and third-party services to ensure a seamless and scalable solution.
+IndoorNav is a campus navigation system that helps students, faculty, and visitors locate classrooms, offices, and other facilities within CIT-U buildings using indoor maps and real-time positioning.

 📂 Repository Structure
 📁 IT3412-SystemName